jsmjsm/ITbooks/Beginning-Linux-Programming/notes/chapter1.md

 You invoked the GNU C compiler that translated the C source into an executable file call *filename*.
 Then you ran the program and it print a greeting.

 Prefix program names with `./ `(for example, `./hello`).
 This specifically instructs the shell to execute the program in the current directory with the given name.
 (The dot is an alias for the current directory.)

+## Development System Roadmap
+a brief look at some important directions and files

+### Applications
+Applications are usually kept in directions reserved for them.